 - Be a citizen of India and currently live in the country.
 You must not hold British nationality.

 - Have at least seven years’ relevant work experience prior to applying.

 - Have significant work experience in cyber security or cyber policy issues, either as a policy formulator, commentator, or academic.

 - Have an excellent academic background in science, engineering or technology, or considerable experience of working in such fields and good working knowledge of English to be assessed by qualified English language assessor.

 - Have a postgraduate level qualification (or equivalent professional training or experience in a relevant area) at the time of application.

 - Agree to adhere to all relevant guidelines and expectations of the fellowship.

 How to apply?

-Applications for this fellowship will open from 6 August to 10 October 2018.
+Applications for this fellowship are closed.
 If you are conditionally selected, please familiarise yourself with the placement timeline.

 Meet our current fellows